 Source Specific IP Multicast Address specified in clause 6.5.3 may be used as Associated Session ID.

-Editor's note: For location dependent broadcast service, whether the Associated Session ID is sufficient for the NG-RAN to identify multiple broadcast MBS Sessions via different CNs delivering the same content is FFS.

 2nd change

 6.18 Resource sharing across broadcast MBS Sessions during network sharing

 In network sharing scenario as specified in clause 5.18 of TS 23.501 [2], the same MBS broadcast service may be delivered via multiple operators' CN participating in the network sharing to a shared NG-RAN, and the shared NG-RAN nodes may broadcast the MBS data only once for resource efficiency.